Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Homemade Scented Candles in Pretty Jars

-Since pretty packaging can make any gift – big or small, inexpensive or expensive – look really special, it is a great idea to paint the candle jars in pastel colors and print out some artsy stickers for the lids.
-You can get instructions on how to do that at Sarah Johnson’s blog.
+Since pretty packaging can make any gift no matter if it is big, small, inexpensive, or expensive, look really special.
+It is a great idea to paint the candle jars in pastel colors and print out some artsy stickers for the lids.
+You can get instructions on how to do that here at Sarah Johnson’s blog.

 Decorative Rock Cactus

 Flowers are always a beautiful Mother's day gift, but a nice bouquet of fresh ones can be pretty expensive during that time of the year.
-These clever rock cacti from Salt and Pepper Moms are not only way cheaper than cut flowers, but are also easy to care for (even by serial plant killers).
-You mom or grandma can’t over water them, she can’t kill them and she can touch them and they won’t prick her.
+These clever rock cacti from Salt and Pepper Moms are way cheaper than cut flowers and easy to care for (even for serial plant killers).
+Your mom or grandma can’t overwater them, she can’t kill them, and she can touch them, and they won’t prick her.

 Flowers in a Box

-The other nice thing about this gift is that you can customize the box, that you arrange the flowers in, any way you want.
+The other nice thing about this gift is that you can customize the box and arrange the flowers in any way you want.

 Personalized Handprint Tree Poster

-“Handprint trees”, for example, are very popular and can be given not only to moms, but to grandmas too.
-If you are not very good at sketching trees, you can get the free template of the image above here and print it on 11 x 14 inch size paper.
+“Handprint trees,” for example, are very popular and can be given not only to moms but grandmas too.
+If you are not very good at sketching trees, you can get the free template of the image above here and print it on 11 x 14-inch size paper.